Loading like a frame brain, flying like an aeroplane, feeling like a space break one more time tonight.

 We've talked about this in the Clean Break memo, right?

-Uh Clean Break, a new strategy for security in the realm, commonly known as a clean break report, is a policy document that was prepared in 1996 by a group led by Richard Perell uh for Benjamin Netanyahu, the then prime minister of Israel, okay?
+Where they basically and I refer to this memo all the time: A Clean Break, a new strategy for security in the realm, commonly known as a Clean Break Report, is a policy document that was prepared in 1996 by a group led by Richard Perrell for Benjamin Nanyahu, the then prime minister of Israel.

-So these guys wrote this paper on behalf of Benjamin Netanyahu.
+So, these guys wrote this paper on behalf of Benjamin Nanyahu.

-And to summarize it for you guys, a bunch of the countries that were that are in an adversarial position with Israel, basically, this paper called to destabilize them because if you destabilize these countries, it secures what?
+And to summarize it for you guys, a bunch of the countries that are in an adversarial position with Israel basically this paper called to destabilize them because if you destabilize these countries, it secures what?

 Israel's security and its hegemony in the Middle East.

-You know, and and for you guys to really, really understand this, right?
+You know, and for you guys to really, really understand this, right?

 We have to go back a little bit.

-So when Israel we gotta go back to post-World War II, right?
+So, when Israel, we got to go back to post-World War II, right?

-So during World War II, as you guys know, many of many Jews were um removed from Germany by something called the Havara Agreement.
+So, during World War II, as you guys know, many of many Jews were removed from Germany by something called the Havara Agreement.

-Okay, the Havar Agreement was an agreement between the Nazis and the Zionists to basically allow them to leave Germany unhindered with a majority of their resources and go to Israel, okay?
+Okay, the Havar Agreement was an agreement between the Nazis and the Zionists to basically allow them to leave Germany unhindered with the majority of their resources and go to Israel, okay?

-Now, what a lot of people don't know, right, and most Assyrians won't tell you guys, is that in the 1930s, during Hitler's rise to power, um, Hitler actually was responsible for a significant amount of the growth that Israel experienced in the 1930s, prior to it becoming an official state in the night uh in 1948.
+Now, what a lot of people don't know, right, and most Assyrians won't tell you guys, is that in the 1930s, during Hitler's rise to power, Hitler actually was responsible for a significant amount of the growth that Israel experienced in the 1930s prior to it becoming an official state in 1948.

-Because remember, Jews were migrating there all throughout the 30s, and then obviously World War II, et cetera.
+Because remember, Jews were migrating there all throughout the 30s, and then obviously World War II, etc.

 Now, with that said, and obviously no one ever talks about that, but that is true.